syncfusion-content/fileformat-docs/File-Formats/XlsIO/Getting-Started.md

 ![](Getting-Started_images/Getting-Started_img1.jpeg)

 ## Importing Data to Worksheets

 XlsIO helps to import data from various data sources into a worksheet.
-The following data sources can be imported using XlsIO.
+The following data sources can be imported using XlsIO:

 * Business Objects
 * Data Table